olofer/dpegg/README.md

 # dpegg
-Unusually detailed egg drop programming
+Unusually detailed egg drop programming.

 ## Overview
 Basic `C++` code (with `Python` parser/plotter demo) that explicitly generates optimal execution paths for the egg drop problem.
 In general the exact strategy is not unique.
-There is often wiggle room to improve the average number of drops required, for the same (minimized) maximum number of drops.
+There may be wiggle room to improve the average number of drops required, for the same (minimized) maximum number of drops.
 The average is defined as the mean number of drops taken across all possible (unknown) limit floors.

 ## Example 1
 With $127$ floors there are a total of $128$ outcomes (egg breaks at any of the 127 floors, or not at all).
 The figure below shows the concentration of the floor access patterns (which floors the eggs are being dropped from) as the egg budget is increased.
 With $1$ egg, the search is linear from the bottom floor.
 With $2$ eggs, smaller linear searches are visible in-between certain spaced key floors.
 And so on.
 For $7$ eggs or more, the search settles at a perfectly balanced binary search.